tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

     * `get_btcprice()`: Retrieves the current price of bitcoin in dollars from the alternative.me Crypto API.

-    * `build_validation_result()`: This function defines an internal validation message structured as a python dictionary.
+    * `build_validation_result()`: This function defines an internal validation message structured as a Python dictionary.

     * `validate_data()`: This function validates the data provided by the user across the intent's dialogue on Amazon Lex according to the business logic.
 In this demo, there are only two rules: (1) the user should be at least 18 years old (2) the amount in dollars to convert must be greater than zero.